Nonlinear Landau-Zener-St\"uckelberg-Majorana problem: Acknowledgments

 \section{Acknowledgments}

-We would like to thank O.M.~Bahrova, M.~Fujiwara and O.V.~Ivakhnenko for useful discussions.
+We would like to thank O.M.~Bahrova, M.~Fujiwara, O.V.~Ivakhnenko, F.~Yoshihara and K.~Semba for useful discussions.
 S.A. was supported by Japan's MEXT Quantum Leap Flagship Program Grant Number JPMXS0120319794.
 O.A.I. was supported by NATO Science for Peace (Project G5796).
 S.N.S. was supported by the United States Army Research Office (Grant Number W911NF-20-1-0261).

 \begin{appendix} {\Alph{section}}